oracle-livelabs/developer/dev-ai-app-dev-rel/oraclemcp/oraclemcp.md

     ![response1](./images/agentresponse1.png =50%x*)

     ✅ **Checkpoint** You successfully invoked MCP tools from LangChain and received a model-generated answer.

-## Task 3 (Optional): Use LangChain as the Oracle MCP Runner with a Reasoning Agent
+## Task 3: (Optional) Use LangChain as the Oracle MCP Runner with a Reasoning Agent

 Run a reasoning agent—a more advanced MCP client that plans, explains, and justifies each step before acting.
 The reasoning agent typically runs longer and can show why it chose each tool and how the decision flow unfolds, depending on model settings and tracing configuration.
 This is useful for debugging, auditing, and optimizing multi-tool workflows in production.